-Snapshot data maybe shared manually or automatically when certain user-defined criteria are met.
-For example, a manager of a chain of retail stores may share sales data with management or staff by copying and pasting data into a chat channel, instead they can improve scalability and efficiency of their service by using a bot (also provided by ipushpull of course) to share the current state of sales or automatically alert management when a sales target is hit.
+Snapshot data may be shared manually or automatically when certain user-defined criteria are met.
+For example, a manager of a chain of retail stores may share sales data with management or staff by copying and pasting data into a chat channel, instead, they can improve the scalability and efficiency of their service by using a bot (also provided by ipushpull of course) to share the current state of sales or automatically alert management when a sales target is hit.
 All from a spreadsheet connected to Slack via ipushpull.

-Live data enables someone in a team, working in a collaborative way, to make updates to data in their Excel spreadsheet, or local database, for example, and have that automatically – in real time – update in the ‘team’ Slack channel.
-For example, a multi-national enterprise, with a bid team working in diverse locations, can use the chat and ipushpull to collaborate on a financial model in a spreadsheet with changes reflected in real time within the Slack channel.
+Live data enables someone in a team, working in a collaborative way, to make updates to data in their Excel spreadsheet, or local database, for example, and have that automatically – in real-time – update in the ‘team’ Slack channel.
+For example, a multi-national enterprise, with a bid team working in diverse locations, can use chat and ipushpull to collaborate on a financial model in a spreadsheet with changes reflected in real-time within the Slack channel.
 The ‘no files’ model combined with the use of live data ensures the model is maintained in a single version and is always up to date.

 These use cases demonstrate just some of the ways ipushpull’s chat integrations can be used to enhance and improve workflow and communication within organisations.
 And with the recent launch of shared channels within Slack, which support intra-company collaboration, there will be many more to come.

 So chat is great – but it takes more than just chat to make real improvements in business efficiency.
-That’s why ipushpull is focussed on taking chat to the next level.
+That’s why ipushpull is focused on taking chat to the next level.